Dennis Schroder NBA Playoffs Player Props: Lakers vs. Warriors

 - The Lakers average the second-most possessions per game with 104.8.
 His opponents, the Warriors, have one of the fastest tempos, ranking fourth with 104.8 possessions per contest.

-- Defensively, the Warriors are 21st in the league, conceding 117.1 points per game.
+- The Warriors are the 21st-best defensive squad in the NBA, giving up 117.1 points per game.

-- Conceding 43.3 rebounds per game, the Warriors are the 15th-ranked team in the NBA.
+- On the boards, the Warriors have allowed 43.3 rebounds per contest, which puts them 15th in the NBA.

-- The Warriors are the 15th-ranked squad in the NBA, allowing 25.7 assists per game.
+- Looking at assists, the Warriors are ranked 15th in the NBA, conceding 25.7 per game.

-- In terms of 3-pointers, the Warriors are 23rd in the league, giving up 12.9 makes per contest.
+- In terms of 3-pointers, the Warriors are ranked 23rd in the league, giving up 12.9 makes per game.

 Dennis Schroder vs. the Warriors